amygbui/HappyMe/README.md

 Every time I or my friends want to take advantage of the best happy hour deals nearby, we have to scour Yelp's reviews to 1) find places with happy hours, 2) find the actual happy hour specials or menu, and 3) determine the actual hours the happy hour deals run.
 Frustrated with Yelp's inadequacies, I decided to create a new app that quickly and easily finds the best happy hour deals nearby.

-HappyMe is a single-age web application inspired by Yelp to help you find the best Happy Hours near you.
+HappyMe is a single-page web application inspired by Yelp to help you find the best Happy Hours near you.
 HappyMe is built using a PostgreSQL database, with Ruby on Rails on the back-end and React.js with a Redux architectural framework on the front-end.

 ## Features